TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

 **With your consent, we may use your personal information to:**

-*   Provide you with marketing via telephone calls, email, SMS/text.
+*   Provide you with marketing via telephone calls, SMS/text.

 *   Provide you with marketing from other eBay Inc. corporate family members.